WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2017.md

 She is a Fulbright scholarship alumna and was a 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
 She will be the chair of the Organization for Human Brain Mapping's Open Science special interest group in 2019 and is currently serving as chair-elect.
 Kirstie was named, with her collaborator Petra Vertes, as a [2016 Global Thinker](https://gt.foreignpolicy.com/2016/profile/petra-vertes-and-kirstie-whitaker) by Foreign Policy magazine.

-* Whether or not you would like to invite PhD and MPhil applications Not permitted
+**Whether or not you would like to invite PhD and MPhil applications**

+Dr Whitaker is not permitted to directly supervise PhD or MPhil students in the Department of Psychiatry.
+Please investigate [studentship opportunities](https://www.turing.ac.uk/opportunities/studentships/) at the Alan Turing Institute.

-* Confirm whether you have 3 or more years left on your employment contract from October 2018 No
+**Confirm whether you have 3 or more years left on your employment contract from October 2018**

+No

 Deadline: Friday Sept 8th